javizqh-urjc-practices/SyA-p3-interruptions/README.md

 signal.pause() # esperamos por hilo/callback CTRL+C antes de acabar
 ```
 #### Our feedback:
+The issue here was the same one we had in the [first implementation](#first-method-asking-the-input-nonstop).
+Outside of that, the rest was flawless.
 ## Excercises
 ### Excercise 1
 This first excercise was pretty simple, because the things that we were asked to change were already implemented in the [first method](#first-method-asking-the-input-nonstop).
 So we copied that features into our code: